NotInterestedPirralho/TopDownShooter/README.md

                 contentScale = ContentScale.FillBounds)
 ```

-In the game itself theres 4 main functions those being init(),update(),draw() and control(), these functions are all in the GameView file
+In the game itself theres 4 main functions those being init(),update(),draw() and control(), these functions are all in the GameView file:

-- Init is responsible for initializing all the entities and assets that we need
+- Init is responsible for initializing all the entities and assets that we need.

-- Update takes care of dealing with the logic of each of those that were initialized
+- Update takes care of dealing with the logic of each of those that were initialized.

-- Draw draws all of the visual components on the screen each frame
+- Draw draws all of the visual components on the screen each frame.

-- And finally control serves to monitor the time between frames for a more consistent game and to call a gameOver
+- And finally control serves to monitor the time between frames for a more consistent game and to call a gameOver.

-Theres also this function which deals with the touches detected by the screen to deal with the Joysticks for movement and Aiming (currently there seems to be a bug in which the shooting joystick is always active and never stops shooting after starting)
+Theres also this function which deals with the touches detected by the screen to deal with the Joysticks for movement and Aiming (currently there seems to be a bug in which the shooting joystick is always active and never stops shooting after starting).
 ```Kotlin
  override fun onTouchEvent(event: MotionEvent?): Boolean {
             event?.let {